phsym/prettytable-rs/README.md

     // Add a row per time
     table.add_row(row!["ABC", "DEFG", "HIJKLMN"]);
     table.add_row(row!["foobar", "bar", "foo"]);
-    // A more compicated way to add a row: table.add_row(Row::new(vec![
+    // A more complicated way to add a row: table.add_row(Row::new(vec![
         Cell::new("foobar2"),
         Cell::new("bar2"),